Celiac Disease

 In any case, he was probably not unique.
 His withdrawal from society and his execution seem very natural even to us, and we can see that such events, repeated many times, would remove people with his inclinations from the gene pool.
 The result was a new round of self domestication among early farm populations which resulted in women as well as men becoming more docile and immature.
 Accompanying these behaviors were new physical characteristics that have been identifies as domestication syndrome.

 The farmers who pushed into England, where Stonehenge is located, soon outnumbered the hunter-gatherer population on the island.
 This was because domesticated grass seeds are such a dependable food source of energy for human populations.
 (Shortage of such foods usually limits population growth.)
-But the building of monuments is men's work, and Stonehenge was built by men who had nothing better to do.

 Merging of peoples and technologies

 In parallel with the early phases of Stonehenge, the growing of grass and other crops was spreading across Eurasia.
 Moreover, new fishing technologies were under development, particularly in Island Southeast Asia.
-As people moved about, these two technologies came together so that farmers could obtain fish from the fishermen and fishermen could obtain millet and rice seeds and other agricultural products from farmers.
+As people moved about, these two technologies came together so that farmers could obtain fish from the fishermen and fishermen could obtain millet and rice seeds, legumes and other agricultural products from farmers.

 Intentional spreading of grass seeds seems to have started in the Middle East and spread from there.
 It might have been spread into some parts of Asia, at least, by hunter-gatherers and even sea people who had picked up some knowledge of farming.
 The desire of women to start their own gardens could lead to new agricultural developments, based on new agricultural products, in new places.
 Agriculture spread west to the Nile Valley and east to the vicinity of the Indus River, and eventually reached the eastern end of the Eurasian landmass.

 As people moved about and came into contact with and merged with others who used different technologies, they expanded their mastery of various technologies.
-For instance, people who had been trapped on offshore islands when sea levels had declined built boats, acquired fishing skills, and then moved to the mainland and interbred with other modern people who grew grass and other crops.
-Some of the resulting mixed-race people took up farming, becoming millet farmers or rice farmers, while others were primarily fishermen.
+For instance, people with fishing skills met up with people from Siberia on the Japanese archipelago or in the Kurile Islands and interbred with them, creating a mixed-race people, some of whom moved to the mainland, where they came into contact with and interbred with farmers.
+Some of these mixed-race people took up farming while others became fishermen.

 Copyright © 2025 Brilliant Ape - All Rights Reserved.